kyocum/disdat/docs/run.rst

 	instances (the "Compute resources: Instance role", which by default is ``ecsInstanceRole``) has S3 read/write access.

-Once the user jas configured Batch, they can queue jobs using the ``--backend AWSBatch`` option to the ``run`` command:
+Once the user has configured Batch, they can queue jobs using the ``--backend AWSBatch`` option to the ``run`` command:

 ::